EPCCed/wind_tunnel/README.md

 - potential.dat

 The output files contain a binary dump of arrays containing grid and field information.
-Also several information is printed out in the standard output, including drag and lift.
+Also several bits of information are printed out to standard output, including the wing drag and lift.

 ![Velocity](visualize/velocity.png)